Living a cancer free life

 - Another study found that giving melatonin to breast cancer patients who were being treated by conventional methods such as chemotherapy and radiation doubled both their survival and time before recurrence.

-- Another very interesting study found that night light created tamoxifen (a breast cancer drug) resistance and that administering melatonin solved the problem.
+- A very interesting study found that night light created tamoxifen (a breast cancer drug) resistance and that administering melatonin solved the problem.

 Furthermore, mammograms were found to carry up to six percent chance of false positives.

 Thermography, also called thermal imaging, is a test that uses an infrared camera to measure the temperature of the skin on the breast’s surface.
-This procedure uses NO radiation.
-The benefits of thermography include,
+This procedure uses NO radiation and has many benefits including,

 - Thermography doesn’t require any compression, which reduces the risk of spreading cancer cells, if present.